 The WorldCrafts Support Freedom campaign actively empowers our customers, buyers, and artisans by supporting those groups working to free women involved in or at risk of human trafficking and sexual exploitation.

 WorldCrafts makes a difference . . . for victims of modern-day slavery.
 Each year, by force, fraud, or coercion, millions of people find themselves trapped in bonded labor and sexual exploitation.
 WorldCrafts artisan groups work to end these evils by providing sustainable income to people in poverty.
 When earning a living wage, parents are less likely to be seduced by a sex trafficker’s poison promises regarding their daughter’s future.
 And young women hoping for better lives are less likely to fall prey to criminals seeking to use and abuse the most vulnerable.

 Through your support and involvement in the Support Freedom campaign, you can join us in the fight to end human trafficking and stop sexual exploitation.

 - Learn more about these issues through stories about artisan groups tackling the problems—spiritual, emotional, and physical—at a grassroots level.
 You can also download the Support Freedom Call to Action for a short summary of each artisan group involved in the campaign.

 - Purchase items from our Support Freedom groups and know that you are financially supporting those on the front lines of this moral crisis.

-- Mobilize others by hosting a Support Freedom Party and telling your church, your friends, and your family about WorldCrafts.
+- Mobilize others by setting up a WorldCrafts display or creating a WorldCrafts market to tell your church, your friends, and your family about WorldCrafts.

 These are the current WorldCrafts artisan groups on the front lines of the battle against sexual exploitation and human trafficking: